pl3onasm/AADS/algorithms/dynamic-programming/min-edit-dist/README.md

 <br />

 The base cases are $D(0, j) = j \cdot c_i$ and $D(i, 0) = i \cdot c_d$, since reaching an empty source string $S$ requires inserting $j$ characters, the ones that are still left in $T$, at a total cost of $j \cdot c_i$, and similarly, reaching an empty target string $T$ requires deleting $i$ characters, the ones that are still left in $S$, at a total cost of $i \cdot c_d$.
+In the latter base case, we also need to consider the kill operation: if it is the only operation of the sequence and costs less than deleting the remaining characters one by one, then it is the optimal choice.

-The recursive case is when the last operation is a copy, delete, insert, replace, or swap.
+The recursive case is when the last operation is a copy, delete, insert, replace, or swap: for each of these operations, we consider the cost of this last operation and add it to the minimum edit distance of the prefixes $S_i$ and $T_j$ obtained by applying the operation.
 The kill operation, on the other hand, is necessarily the last operation in the sequence, so it is only considered when the end of both strings is reached.
 The final answer then is obtained by computing $D(m, n)$ for the entire input strings $S$ and $T$.

 <br />